Frequently Asked Questions

 What is the primary purpose of the MEJCC?

-The MEJCC was created to help to facilitate communications between community and government partners, a resource repository, and advocacy for elder abuse victims.
+The MEJCC was created to help to facility communications between community and government partners, a resource repository, and advocacy for elder abuse victims.

 Where is the MEJCC located?

 The MEJCC was created by the State of Michigan Aging and Adult Services Agency and Elder Law of Michigan.
 The MEJCC is located in Lansing and is a program of Elder Law of Michigan.

 How can I locate other community based elder abuse groups across Michigan?

 We have created an interactive map of the state.
 Click on the icon for the location you desire.
 The name and contact information for that group will be displayed.

 So how do we find out what is happening around the state?

 MEJCC maintains a calendar listing trainings opportunities, conferences, summits, and other activities around the state.
 We encourage you to share information about your events with MEJCC.
 Click the link for the calendar.